-- 1.2 These notes highlight the issues arising for Scheme Actuaries in signing certificates and completing statements.
-In particular, the considerations needed in the interpretation of the "financial and other assumptions" to be adopted are dealt with in detail. - 1.3 In determining whether a scheme satisfies the funding standard, the Act is specific on a number of points such as:- - (a) the actuary need only concern himself with the position had the scheme been wound up on the effective date of the certificate - (b) the liabilities to be taken into account are specified in the Third Schedule and, apart from preserved benefits, relate to the "benefits payable under the rules of the scheme", and - (c) a scheme is deemed to have satisfied the funding standard if in the opinion of the actuary the scheme's resources would have been sufficient on winding up to provide for the specified liabilities and expenses on winding up. - 1.4 A certificate under the Act certifies that at the effective date the scheme satisfies/does not satisfy the funding standard set down in the Act.
+- 1.6 This ASP highlights the issues arising for Scheme Actuaries in signing certificates and completing statements.
+In particular, the considerations needed in the interpretation of the "financial and other assumptions" to be adopted are dealt with in detail. - 1.7 In determining whether a scheme satisfies the funding standard, the Act is specific on a number of points such as: - (a) the actuary need only concern himself with the position had the scheme been wound up on the effective date of the certificate; - (b) the liabilities to be taken into account are specified in the Third Schedule and, apart from preserved benefits, relate to the "benefits payable under the rules of the scheme"; and - (c) a scheme is deemed to have satisfied the funding standard if in the opinion of the actuary the scheme's resources would have been sufficient on winding up to provide for the specified liabilities and expenses on winding up. - 1.8 A certificate under the Act certifies that at the effective date the scheme satisfies/does not satisfy the funding standard set down in the Act.
 That standard may not necessarily be the same as that typically used by the actuary in assessing solvency for the purposes of his advice to trustees.
-The actuary should ensure therefore that the trustees or employer are aware of the differences (if any).

-This could be done by means of a covering letter issued at the same time as the Actuarial Funding Certificate, or as part of the valuation report.
-Where appropriate trustees should be made aware that there is provision for them to comment on the financial position, including the Actuarial Funding Certificate, in their annual report.

-It should be borne in mind that the trustees' annual report will contain an Actuarial Statement on meeting the funding standard where the latest Actuarial Funding Certificate has an effective date after 1 January 2001 and the report relates to a period ending after that date.

-1.5 This guidance note is referred to in the Act in Section 42(4)(b) and the Scheme Actuary in completing the Actuarial Funding Certificate has to comply with this guidance note or "with any other applicable guidance issued by any other person (including the Minister) and specified in the regulations."

-It is essential that Scheme Actuaries keep themselves fully informed on any such additional applicable guidance.
+The actuary should ensure therefore that the trustees or employer are aware of the differences (if any). - 1.9 This could be done by means of a covering letter issued at the same time as the Actuarial Funding Certificate, or as part of the valuation report.
+Where appropriate, trustees should be made aware that there is provision for them to comment on the financial position, including the Actuarial Funding Certificate, in their annual report. - 1.10 It should be borne in mind that the trustees' annual report will contain an Actuarial Statement on meeting the funding standard where the latest Actuarial Funding Certificate has an effective date after 1 January 2001 and the report relates to a period ending after that date. - 1.11 In accordance with section 42(4)(b) of the Act, the Scheme Actuary in completing the Actuarial Funding Certificate has to comply with this ASP or "with any other applicable guidance issued by any other person (including the Minister) and specified in the regulations." - 1.12 It is essential that Scheme Actuaries keep themselves fully informed on any such additional applicable guidance.

-This guidance note does not contain the full text of the relevant sections of the Act and does not give any interpretation of them.
-Any Scheme Actuary must satisfy himself that he has acted in accordance with the legislation as well as this guidance note.
+1.13 This ASP does not contain the full text of the relevant sections of the Act and does not give any interpretation of them.
+Any Scheme Actuary must satisfy himself that he has acted in accordance with the legislation as well as this ASP.